 Oxygen has come a long way since that time and migrated from large H cylinders that were pushed around the hospital setting by oxygen orderlies to portable lightweight devices in patient’s homes.

-In 2013, the AARC has gone back to its original roots to focus some attention on the importance of oxygen therapy.
-Resources that are captured on this very webpage…An Audio Book of Dr. Petty’s last work, a link to an entire journal filled with articles about oxygen in January’s issue of Respiratory Care and a new resource; A Guide to Portable Oxygen Concentrators.
+In 2013, the AARC went back to its original roots to focus some attention on the importance of oxygen therapy, including an Audio Book of Dr. Petty’s last work, a link to an entire journal filled with articles about oxygen in the January 2013 issue of Respiratory Care, and A Guide to Portable Oxygen Concentrators.

 Adventures of an Oxy-phile2